orthecreedence/highlight-lisp/index.md

 visitors, costing you millions per year?
 Is the wife nagging you endlessly?
 Did some schmuck get *your* promotion at work?

-Worry no more, your troubles are over!
+Worry no more, your Common Lisp code highlighting woes are over!

-Introducing `highligh-lisp.js`.

 <!--
 <input